lewismj/tiki_scala/docs/src/main/tut/index.md

 The choice of representation can be based on factors such as the density (number of edges in terms of number of vertices).

-The traversal is independent of the graph representation, for lots of applications we either don't require (or want) a multi-way tree data structure.
+The traversal (a generic `unfold`) is independent of the graph representation.
+For many applications we either don't require (or want) a multi-way tree data structure.

 ## Further Reading